subottimale/Isola/README.md

-# Isola
+# Isola (Italian for 'island'; pronounced /EE-so-la/)
-An alpha-stagger 30% keyboard with ISO enter and nono key;
+An alpha-stagger 30% keyboard with ISO enter and nono key
-Italian for 'island'; pronounced /EE-so-la/

 Case files are functional but still a work in progress...USB cutout needs to be adjusted